hs750/fire-blanket/site/user-manual.md

 <a name="um-6"/>
 ## 6. Error messages

-* Wrong Command Entered: This error is displayed when the user enters a wrong command or enters a command in the wrong format.
-* NO such file: when user is trying to a load a game file that does not exist.
+* File not found or Cannot load file: when user is trying to a load a game file that does not exist.
+* Component "componentName" does not exist: If the component name entered by the user in a command is incorrect.
+* Invalid Command: If the command entered by the user is entered in a wrong format.
+* Saving failed: the game is not able to save the current state.

 &copy; 2013 Team Anchovy